-The GXP isn't tail happy, as you might expect in a fairly light, high-powered, rear-wheel-drive car.
+The GXP isn't tail happy, as you might expect in a light, high-powered, rear-wheel-drive car.
 Pushed hard, the Solstice GXP understeers.
-With the traction electronics engaged, it resists any tendency for the rear wheels to slide.
+And w ith the traction electronics engaged, it resists any tendency for the rear wheels to slide.

-The biggest driving shortcoming compared to more established competition is the steering.
 The GXP responds promptly to inputs on the steering wheel, though with less enthusiasm than an MX-5.
 Near the center, the steering feels wooden.
 And the steering response isn't linear, meaning that it takes some practice to be sure how much the car will turn with a given input on the wheel.
-This gives the Solstice more of a cruiser feel that doesn't encourage hard driving the way an MX-5 does.
+This gives the Solstice a cruiser feel that doesn't encourage hard driving the way an MX-5 does.

 There are other identifiable traits in the GXP package that don't match up to class benchmarks.
 The brakes stop the car right now, with good pedal feel at first.
 But the harder and longer you use them, the more the pedal softens and its travel increases.
 In other words, hard driving can bring on brake fade.
 Also, the clutch engages abruptly, to the point that it's easy to stall the car during casual starts at low revs.

 That said, the Solstice GXP makes a fine high-speed cruiser.
-It tracks straight and true at interstate speeds-plus and the ride is not disruptively bouncy.
-With the optional premium acoustic headliner, the top is well insulated and conversation is easy.
-We found t
+It tracks straight and true at interstate speeds-plus, and the ride is not disruptively bouncy.
+With the now-standard premium acoustic headliner, the top is well insulated and conversation is easy.

 The Pontiac Solstice looks great, puts wind in your hair and is fun to drive.
-The base model starts around $22,000, but air conditioning, power windows, anti-lock brakes and electronic stability control are extra-cost options.
+The base model starts under $23,000, but air conditioning, power windows, anti-lock brakes and electronic stability control are extra-cost options.
 The GXP adds those features along with a turbocharged engine.
-A lack of storage and cargo space and the cumbersome top make the Solstice a poor choice as an only car.
+There's a shortage of storage and cargo space here.
 But it's a hoot to drive, particularly on clear days, and it turns heads fast and often.
 Those may be the two most important reasons to buy a small roadster.
 It does this at a reasonable price, with objective performance that matches that of cars costing considerably more.